troychaplin/block-accessibility-checks/docs/example-block.md

 1. **PHP Registration**: Your `accessibility-integration.php` file registers accessibility checks with the Block Accessibility Checks registry when the `ba11yc_ready` action fires.

-2. **PHP-to-JS Bridge**: The Block Accessibility Checks plugin automatically exposes your registered validation rules to JavaScript via `wp_localize_script`.
+2. **JavaScript Validation**: Your JavaScript code implements the validation logic using the `ba11yc.validateBlock` filter to provide immediate feedback in the editor and prevent publishing when there are errors.

-3. **Real-time Validation**: Your JavaScript code hooks into the validation system using the `blockAccessibilityChecks.blockChecksArray` filter to provide immediate feedback in the editor and prevent publishing when there are errors.
+3. **Real-time Feedback**: The validation system provides immediate visual feedback (red borders, inspector panel messages) as users edit content.

-4. **Unified System**: Both PHP and JavaScript use the same validation rules and messages, ensuring consistency.
+4. **Unified System**: PHP registration provides metadata and settings integration, while JavaScript handles all validation logic for consistency.

 5. **Publish Prevention**: When validation errors are found, the system automatically disables the publish button and prevents saving until the issues are resolved.